weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 * **user-flux-kustomization-resource.yaml** This provides a kustomization path for the User directory and uses the GitRepository resource defined in flux-source-resource.yaml
 * **wego-cluster.yaml** Resource definition for the cluster.  _TBD_

+_Note: you may have noticed the example cluster name has a random suffix.
+Cluster create will likely add a suffix to indicate it is a CAPI cluster._

 ## Alternatives considered